+Article 29.
 Medical and technical equipment

-Article 32

-(1) The tissue bank must have at its disposal adequate equipment and materials to carry out activities specified in Article 27 of this Ordinance.
+1. The tissue bank must have at its disposal adequate equipment and materials to carry out activities specified in Article 24 of this Ordinance.

-(2) The equipment and material used must be designed and maintained to suit its intended purpose.
+2. The equipment and material used must be designed and maintained to suit its intended purpose.

-Article 33
+Article 30.
+Medical and technical equipment and devices relevant to tissue quality and safety

-(1) All medical and technical equipment and devices relevant to tissue quality and safety (hereinafter: critical equipment) must be identified.
+1. All medical and technical equipment relevant to tissue quality and safety (hereinafter: critical equipment) and all medical and technical devices must be identified.

-(2) All critical equipment and technical devices must be validated, regularly inspected and preventively maintained in accordance with the manufacturers' instructions, which should be documented.
+2. All critical equipment and technical devices must be validated, regularly inspected and preventively maintained in accordance with the manufacturers' instructions, which should be documented.
 The procedure of validation must be carried out before the use of new and repaired equipment.

-(3) Where equipment or materials affect critical processing or storage parameters (e.g. temperature, pressure, particle counts, microbial contamination levels), they must be identified and permissible deviations must be prescribed.
+3. Where equipment or materials affect critical processing or storage parameters (e.g. temperature, pressure, particle counts, microbial contamination levels), they must be identified and permissible deviations must be prescribed.
 There also must be a monitoring system in place with alerts and prescribed corrective action, to detect malfunctions and defects and to ensure that the critical parameters are maintained within acceptable limits at all times.

-(4) All equipment with a critical measuring function must be calibrated against a valid standard and/or norm.
+4. All equipment with a critical measuring function must be calibrated against a valid standard and/or norm.

-(5) Maintenance, servicing, cleaning and disinfection of all critical equipment must be performed regularly and recorded accordingly.
+5. Maintenance, servicing, cleaning and disinfection of all critical equipment must be performed regularly and recorded accordingly.

-(6) Procedures for the operation of critical equipment, detailing the action to be taken in the event of malfunctions or failure, must be available.
+6. Procedures for the operation of critical equipment, detailing the action to be taken in the event of malfunctions or failure, must be available.

-Article 34
+Article 31.
+Specifications for critical materials and reagents

-(1) A tissue bank must have in place detailed specifications for all critical materials and reagents.
+1. A tissue bank must have in place detailed specifications for all critical materials and reagents.
 In particular, specifications for additives (e.g. solutions) and packaging materials must be defined.

-(2) Critical materials and reagents must conform to the requirements laid down in a special regulation for medicinal products and “in vitro” diagnostic medicinal products, where appropriate, or other documented requirements and specifications.
+2. Critical materials and reagents must conform to the requirements laid down in a special regulation for medicinal products and “in vitro” diagnostic medicinal products, where appropriate, or other documented requirements and specifications.

-Quality system
+Article 32.
+Quality system of the tissue bank

-Article 35

-(1) The tissue bank must establish a documented quality system based on the principles of good manufacturing practice together with an efficient quality management system for activities for which authorisation is sought.
+1. The tissue bank must establish a documented quality system based on the principles of good manufacturing practice together with an efficient quality management system for activities for which authorisation is sought.

-(2) The haematopoietic progenitor cells bank must be accredited according to the standards of The Joint Accreditation Committee-ISCT (Europe) and EBMT (JACIE).
+2. The haematopoietic progenitor cells bank must be accredited according to the standards of The Joint Accreditation Committee-ISCT (Europe) and EBMT (JACIE).

-(3) The umbilical cord blood bank must be accredited according to the standard of the Foundation for Accreditation of Cellular Therapy (FACT-NetCord Accreditation).
+3. The umbilical cord blood bank must be accredited according to the standard of the Foundation for Accreditation of Cellular Therapy (FACT-NetCord Accreditation).

-(4) The quality system must ensure that work performed is standardised, and that all steps are traceable: identification, donor eligibility, collecting, processing, labelling, preservation, storage, transport, distribution or disposal, including quality control and quality assurance.
+4. The quality system must ensure that work performed is standardised, and that all steps are traceable: identification, donor eligibility, collecting, processing, labelling, preservation, storage, transport, distribution or disposal, including quality control and quality assurance.

-(5) The quality system must include at least the following documents:
+5. The quality system must include at least the following documents:

-standard operating procedures (SOPs),
+standard operating procedures (SOPs);

-guidelines,
+guidelines;

-personnel training manuals,
+personnel training manuals;

-reporting forms,
+reporting forms;

 donor records.

-Article 36
+Article 33.
+The information system of tissue bank

-(1) The tissue bank must have an efficient, verified and validated information system in place, which is developed exclusively for its intended purpose and suitable for activities it performs, and intended for all activities performed.
+1. The tissue bank must have an efficient, verified and validated information system in place, which is developed exclusively for its intended purpose and suitable for activities it performs, and intended for all activities performed.

-(2) The information system must be selected in accordance with the Tissue Banking Development Plan.
+2. The information system must be selected in accordance with the Tissue Banking Development Plan.

-Article 37
+Article 34.
+Obligations of the tissue banks

 The tissue bank shall:

-1. have an organisational structure and operational procedures, which clearly define accountability and reporting relationships for each job and which are appropriate to the activities for which authorisation is sought,
+a) have an organisational structure and operational procedures, which clearly define accountability and reporting relationships for each job and which are appropriate to the activities for which authorisation is sought;

-2. provide a continual training programme that ensures that each individual:
+b) provide a continual training programme that ensures that each individual:

-has obtained an adequate knowledge and experience to understand the technical and scientific processes relevant to their designated tasks,
+b.a) has obtained an adequate knowledge and experience to understand the technical and scientific processes relevant to their designated tasks;